NeCTAR-RC/nectar-training/package05/sections/mitigating.markdown

 * Use secure passphrases.
 * Carefully configure the firewall.
-* Always use secure methods of access (e.g. ssh logon terminals or ssh tunnelling).
+* Always use secure methods of access (e.g. ssh logon terminals or ssh tunneling).
 * Limit access only to trusted users.
 * Know your virtual machine and keep things tidy.
 * Encrypt your data.